v1k70rk4/ha-samsungtv-smart/info.md

 - Using the web interface (Lovelace) [**recommended**]
 - Manually editing the `configuration.yaml` file

+**Important**: To complete the configuration procedure properly, you must be sure that your TV is turned on and connected to the LAN.
+Stay near to your TV during configuration because probably you will need to accept the access request that will prompt on your TV screen.

 **Note**: To configure the component for using SmartThings (strongly suggested) use this [guide](https://github.com/ollo69/ha-samsungtv-smart/blob/master/Smartthings.md).

 ### Option A: Configuration using the web UI [**recommended**]

 1. From the Home Assistant front-end, navigate to 'Configuration' then 'Integrations'.
 Under 'Set up a new integration' locate     '**SamsungTV Smart**' and click 'Configure'.
 2. In the configuration mask, enter the IP address of the TV, the name for the entity and click 'Submit'
+3. **Important**: look for your TV screen and confirm **immediatly** with OK if a popup appear.
-3. Congrats!
+4. Congrats!
 You're all set!

 ### Option B: Configuration via editing `configuration.yaml`

 1. Enable the component by editing the configuration.yaml file (within the config directory as well).
 Edit it by adding the following lines:
     ```
     samsungtv_smart:
       - host: <YOUR TV IP ADDRES>
         name: My TV name
         ...
     ```
 2. Restart Home Assistant.
+3. **Important**: look for your TV screen and confirm **immediatly** with OK if a popup appear.
-3. Congrats!
+4. Congrats!
 You're all set!

+### For best performance you should now move the next section and at least configure app_list

 # Custom configuration parameters